jesminegandhi/jesminegandhi/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on building my DevOps skills
-- 🌱 I’m currently learning AWS, Python, Docker
+- 🌱 I’m currently learning AWS, Python, Docker & Terraform

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->